-In line with Paragraph 8.29A of the Listing Requirement, all resolutions tabled at the Company's 39th AGM were voted by poll via RPV.
-An independent scrutineer was appointed to validate the poll results and the decision of each resolution put to poll as well as the name of the independent scrutineer was announced to Bursa Securities on the same day of the 39th AGM.
+In line with Paragraph 8.29A of the Listing Requirement, all resolutions tabled at the Company's 40th AGM was voted by poll.
+An independent scrutineer was appointed to validate the poll results and the decision of each resolution put to poll as well as the name of the independent scrutineer was announced to Bursa Securities on the same day of the 40th AGM.

-At the last AGM, the Executive Chairman encouraged the shareholders to participate in the questions and answers session on the resolutions being proposed and on the Group's operations in general.
+The Executive Chairman encouraged the shareholders to participate in the questions and answers session on the resolutions being proposed and on the Group's operations in general.
 The Directors, Management and External Auditors were in attendance to respond to the shareholders' queries.

-In respect of the forthcoming 40th AGM to be held on 27 April 2023, the Board has opted to convene the 40th AGM by way of a fully physical mode to enable better physical interaction and building of a better rapport between the Board and Senior Management with its stakeholders.
+In respect of the forthcoming 41st AGM to be held on 25 April 2024 will be by way of a fully physical mode to enable better physical interaction and building of a better rapport between the Board and Senior Management with its stakeholders.